Nebraska Medicine Governance

 - The University will not use state funds or other academic programming funds to finance this process.

-Shifting to a new structure would align the University of Nebraska Medical Center with many of our peer institutions, and allow us to continue and build upon our mission of providing world-class medical care across Nebraska and beyond.
+Shifting to a new structure aligns the University of Nebraska Medical Center with many of our peer institutions, and allows us to continue and build upon our mission of providing world-class medical care across Nebraska and beyond.

 Questions & Answers